 When heated over a high temperature the fat and juices from foods get vaporized.
 These juices also coat the lid, pit, grate, and all other inside parts to give a delicious taste.
 Over time and the more you use your grill, the more you will notice your grill developing its own unique flavor.

 If you knew the process of making a grill, you wouldn’t need to be convinced that seasoning is important.
 Out-of-the-box grills usually have manufacturing oils, metal shavings and leftover paints on the surface.
 Since you cannot be sure of the impurities that have been on the grill’s surface, then it is essential to season it before you fire it up.

 The last thing you want to do is find foreign objects contaminating your food, right?
 Seasoning your grill also sterilizes it and burns all contaminants on it.
 It is a safety check, so do not skip it for any reason.

 Lastly, a properly seasoned grill will last longer than one that is not seasoned.
 Rusting and peeling of the surface of the grill is a major challenge.
 Nevertheless, to attack these problems, season your grill, and you will be amazed by how long it’ll last.

 A new grill is perfect (and a real treat) to use.
 It cooks fast and everything works as it should, just the way you want it to.
 It is understandable why lots of us have the urge to throw away an older grill, but wait for a second.

-An old grill can still serve you very well for many years more if you perform a few procedures on it.
+An old grill can still serve you very well for many years more if you look after it.
 If you are anything like me you will actually prefer the character and flavor of an older grill.
 Don’t worry about looks, you can easily fix up peeled paint and charred grates.